facebookincubator/fizz/README.md

 Fizz supports scatter/gather IO by default via folly's IOBufs, and will encrypt data in-place whenever possible, saving memcpys.
-Due to this and several other optimizations, we found in our load balancer benchmarks that Fizz has 10% higher throughput than out prior SSL library which uses folly's [AsyncSSLSocket](https://github.com/facebook/folly/blob/master/folly/io/async/AsyncSSLSocket.h).
+Due to this and several other optimizations, we found in our load balancer benchmarks that Fizz has 10% higher throughput than our prior SSL library which uses folly's [AsyncSSLSocket](https://github.com/facebook/folly/blob/master/folly/io/async/AsyncSSLSocket.h).
 Fizz also consumes less memory per connection than AsyncSSLSocket.